jamiehenzy/Genome_analysis_Explore/1_Genomes_tutorial.md

 ### Document your reference genome sequences

-Create a directory in your student folder on Explorer for genomic data, with a README file containing the information below for each genome.
+Create a directory in your student folder on Explorer for genomic data, with a Genomes_info file containing the information below for each genome.
 Most of the information can be found on the NCBI genomes pages.

 *	Size of genome
 *	Structure (such as, linear or circular, how many chromosomes, how many plasmids)